software-tools-books/sd4ds/src/server/index.md

 and `text` is the actual data
 (in this case, an HTML page).

-## Hello, Web {: #server-hello}
+## Hello, Web {: #server-static}

-We're now ready to write our first simple web server.
+We're now ready to write our first simple HTTP server.
 The basic idea is simple:

 1. Wait for someone to connect to our server and send an HTTP request;